 - Tenderness when touched

-Not everyone experiences these symptoms, but most people complain of pain at the base of the big toe.
+Not everyone experiences these symptoms, but most sufferers complain of pain at the base of the big toe.
 If you have recently stubbed or jammed your toe, you may have turf toe.
 Pain and other symptoms are usually mild at first, but they gradually worsen.

 Turf Toe Causes